Hakea tephrosperma

-Hakea tephrosperma commonly known as hooked needlewood, is a shrub or small tree species in the family Proteaceae.
+Hakea tephrosperma, commonly known as hooked needlewood, is an Australian shrub or small tree species in the family Proteaceae.
 It has cream flowers, needle-shaped leaves and is one of the taller species in its genus, adaptable for dry to temperate locations.

 Description

 Hakea tephrosperma is a large upright multi-stemmed shrub or small tree growing to 8 m high and forms a lignotuber.
 The smaller branches are rusty coloured with flat silky hairs or may be densely covered with short white, woolly, soft matted hairs.
 The needle-shaped leaves are smooth 3-8 cm long, 1-1.8 mm wide and ending in a small curved hook 0.8-2 mm long.
 The inflorescence has a short red-brown stalk 1-3 mm long, covered in fine soft hairs.
-The inflorescence consists of 6-22 flowers, each individual flower has a stalk 3.5-7 mm long.
+The inflorescence consists of 6–22 flowers, each individual flower has a stalk 3.5-7 mm long.
 The pedicel and perianth are white and red-brown with fine soft matted hairs.
 Racemes of cream flowers appear in the leaf axils between September and October.
 The egg-shaped fruit are mostly smooth 2-3 cm long and 1.5-2 cm wide, occasionally with small blister-like protuberances.
 The fruit ending with blunt conspicuous horns up to 2 mm long.